Schema and Pipeline Inference

 While inferring data, nested structs are cut open to map each Iceberg field to a SingleStore table column.
 For example: An Iceberg field

-query to enable users to simply copy paste the generated queries without needing to figure out column mappings on their own. -
+CREATE PIPELINEquery that enable users to copy and paste the query without defining the column mappings manually. -

-type Iceberg columns that cannot be mapped to a SingleStore table column without appropriate Conversion built-in functions.It automatically generates them as part of the SET CLAUSE
+DateandTimecolumns that cannot be directly mapped to a SingleStore table column without appropriate conversion built-in functions.These columns are automatically generated in the SETclause of the generatedCREATE PIPELINEquery. -

 For data distribution, Iceberg supports the addition of a subset of columns as the partition key with transforms.

 The partition key of Iceberg maps to the shard key of SingleStore.
-The SingleStore engine picks up the columns (at any nesting level) defined as the partition key and defines them as the shard key in the new
+SingleStore identifies columns defined as the partition key, at any nesting level, and sets them as the shard key in the generated

 To infer pipeline in merge mode: